PureStorage-OpenConnect/aws/readme.md

 ## Pure Storage Open Connect for Amazon Web Services (AWS) ##

+Release: 1.0

-Version 1.0 of the Open Connect for AWS is implemented through a series of functions to help simplify the deployment of AWS Direct Connect with the Pure Storage FlashArray.
+The Open Connect for AWS is implemented through a series of functions to help simplify the deployment of AWS Direct Connect with the Pure Storage FlashArray.

 Functions:
 1. xml() - Used for reading the .xml configuration file and getting the values.